HaydenSingleton/Plotscript/readme.md

 Modules
 --------

 The C++ code implementing the plotscript interpreter is divided into the following modules, consisting of a header and implementation pair (.hpp and .cpp).
-See the associated linked pages for details.

 * Atom Module (``atom.hpp``, ``atom.cpp``): This module defines the variant type used to hold Atoms.
 * Expression Module (``expression.hpp``, ``expression.cpp``): This module defines a class named ``Expression``, forming a node in the AST.